mohan1412/cucumber-ruby-code/README.md

-# QA Code Test

 ### Setup
 1. Download and unzip file
-2. Rename your project "qa-interview-yourname"
-3. Make sure your Ruby environment is using `ruby 2.3.3`
+2. Make sure your Ruby environment is using `ruby 2.3.3`
-4. Be sure to bundle install
+3. Be sure to bundle install
-5. Run the example feature file:
+4. Run the example feature file:
-    - `bundle exec cucumber features/example.feature`
+    - `bundle exec cucumber features/myRapNamePage.feature`
-6. Create the tests below in order.
-You should be able to create any tests by building on the files that are already set up in the project.

 Homepage='http://www.myrapname.com/'

-### Tests
+### Tests scenarios covered
-Write an automated test to validate each of the following:
 1. The input fields exist
 2. A negative scenario using the input fields
 3. Input data into the fields